Female holding chin and thinking

-The hidden cost of employee sickness has reached a staggering £103 billion in 2023, an increase of £30 billion since 2018, according to the latest report from the Institute for Public Policy Research (IPPR).
+The hidden cost of employee sickness reached a staggering £103 billion in 2023, an increase of £30 billion since 2018, according to the latest report from the Institute for Public Policy Research (IPPR).
 This figure represents not just a significant financial burden on UK businesses but highlights a growing challenge that impacts productivity, workplace culture, and ultimately, your bottom line.

 The current landscape of workplace absence in the UK